CorinneBosch/bank-tech-test/README.md

 ## Rspec and Simplecov

 To test all units and features at once in your terminal.\
-Use format documentation use the `-fd` shortcut.
+Print out the format documentation with the `-fd` shortcut.

 ```
 $ rspec